glmdgrielson/words/archives/harbourmaster.md

 Which is why I can't stand Veras and anything to do with it, because it throws all that niceness out the window.

+As for the characters, I relate to Tal.
+Not in the pleasant way but in the "I'm in this picture and I don't like it" way far too often.

+> Cue picture of Shadow dressing themself like Tal, while Tal looks on bemused.

+Gilou is a nice fellow.